 ~ Visit our National Award Winning, Internationally acclaimed and one of Canada's only privately run Botanical Gardens and see why Whistling Gardens was recently voted as one of Canada’s Best Botanical Gardens.
 Explore nearly 20 acres where you can view over 4,000 different plants.

-~ Be sure to visit during Peony Season (approx. May15th to June 15th).
-Over 900 varieties of peonies are now on display.
+~ Be sure to visit during Peony Season (approx. May15th to June 30th).
+Over 1,000 varieties of peonies are now on display.
 It is the largest public collection in North America.
-By the end of 2016 1,100 varieties will be in the collection.
 Our conifer collection continues to attract visitors from around the world to see the 2,500 species, varieties and cultivars throughout the grounds.

 Our catalogue of woody plants is posted online and features many new, rare varieties of trees and conifers.

 With so much to see and explore, we hope you can join us for an afternoon or even make a day of it.
 Whether you're looking for that special plant, want to see our fountains choreographed to music or just planning a day trip adventure to relax in a quiet atmosphere near a waterfall or our new two-acre pond, Whistling Gardens will create memorable experiences and cater to the senses.

 Our Garden Centre continues to offer the largest selection of conifers in the country and unusual woody treasures.
 For several years already, Whistling Gardens has attracted collectors and gardeners across several provinces and the US.
 We are proud that we have been referred as the "go to" garden centre for new and unique plants.